Eddio0141/UniTAS/features/movie.md

 # Movie structure
 - Comments: `// comment`
 - Movie properties
-- Movie format version
+  - Movie format version - version
+    - Required to be at the start of the movie
     - Semantic
   - Virtual environment
-      - From startup (startup flag)
+      - From startup - from_startup
-      - Operating system
+      - Operating system - os
-      - Date time / seed to start with
+      - Date time / seed to start with - datetime / seed
-      - Frametime or FPS
+      - Frametime or FPS - frametime ft / fps
-      - Window resolution
+      - Window resolution - resolution x y
-      - Window focus
+      - Window focus - unfocused
-      - From save state (state flag with path to save state)
+      - From save state (state flag with path to save state) - from_savestate
         - Load environment settings from state
-  - Name
+  - Name - name
-  - Description
+  - Description - desc
-  - Author
+  - Author - author
-  - End save
+  - End save - endsave path
       - Creates a save state at end for using it on another movie
 - Scripting
     - Loop